England: Language

-By the 15th century, English was back in fashion among all classes, though much changed; the Middle English form showed many signs of French influence, both in vocabulary and spelling.
-During the English Renaissance, many words were coined from Latin and Greek origins.
-Modern English has extended this custom of flexibility when it comes to incorporating words from different languages.
-Thanks in large part to the British Empire, the English language is the world's unofficial lingua franca.

-English language learning and teaching is an important economic activity, and includes language schooling, tourism spending, and publishing.
+English language learning and teaching is an important economic activity.
 There is no legislation mandating an official language for England, but English is the only language used for official business.
-Despite the country's relatively small size, there are many distinct regional accents, and individuals with particularly strong accents may not be easily understood everywhere in the country.
+Despite the country's relatively small size, there are many distinct regional accents.

-As well as English, England has two other indigenous languages, Cornish and Welsh.
 Cornish died out as a community language in the 18th century but is being revived, and is now protected under the European Charter for Regional or Minority Languages.
 It is spoken by 0.1% of people in Cornwall, and is taught to some degree in several primary and secondary schools.

-When the modern border between Wales and England was established by the Laws in Wales Acts 1535 and 1542, many Welsh-speaking communities found themselves on the English side of the border.
-Welsh was spoken in Archenfield in Herefordshire into the nineteenth century, and by natives of parts of western Shropshire until the middle of the twentieth century if not later.

 State schools teach students a second language or third language from the ages of seven, most commonly French, Spanish or German.
-It was reported in 2007 that around 800,000 school students spoke a foreign language at home as a result of immigration among their family, the most common languages being Punjabi and Urdu.
+It was reported in 2007 that around 800,000 school students spoke a foreign language at home, the most common being Punjabi and Urdu.
 However, following the 2011 census data released by the Office for National Statistics, figures now show that Polish is the main language spoken in England after English.
+In 2022, British Sign Language became an official language of England when the British Sign Language Act 2022 came into effect.